 US Food and Drug Administration is sharing information about best practices to operate retail food stores, restaurants, and associated pick-up and delivery services during the COVID-19 pandemic to safeguard workers and consumers.

 Guidance on Best Practices for Golf Courses to reopen.

-Frederick County businesses and nonprofits are now eligible to apply for emergency loans through the Small Business Administration (SBA).
-This program designation recognizes the catastrophic impact that shutdowns are having resulting from the Coronavirus pandemic.
+Emergency SBA Loans Frederick County businesses and nonprofits are now eligible to apply for emergency loans through the Small Business Administration (SBA).

 U.S. Travel hosted a webinar to highlight the provisions of the CARES Act for which travel industry companies are eligible.
 Please see helpful resources below to better equip your business and to take advantage of the assistance available and provide guidance on how to navigate the recently passed relief package.